10 Fluid Statics & the Hydrostatic Equation

 with respect to

 .
-Notice that the partial derivative must be used because the pressure could vary in all three primary spatial dimensions.
+Notice that the partial derivative must be used because the pressure could vary in all three spatial directions.
 The net pressure force in the

 direction is